Skip to main content

 CodeHTTPCause

-invalid_phone_format400to_number or from_number not E.164
+invalid_phone_format400to_number is not valid E.164

 outbound_failed502Twilio rejected the dial (see details.twilio_error)